fastcat/wirelink/README.md

 ## Connecting two peers

 To connect two peers that aren't directly connected, each end (independently) configures the remote peer in the local wireguard interface with that peer's automatic link local address.
 It then cycles through the known endpoints and attempts to contact the peer.
-This should work with simple NATs, but may fail for more complex ones where a full STUN/ICE system would succeed, esp. since there is no coordination on which endpoints are being tried when.
+This should work with simple NAT configurations, but may fail for more complex ones where a full STUN/ICE system would succeed, esp.  since there is no coordination on which endpoints are being tried when.

 If contact is successful, then the peers other allowed IPs are added and traffic can start to flow directly.